grame-cncm/faustlibraries/doc/docs/contributing.md

 * Sections in function documentation should be declared as `####` markdown title.
 * Each function documentation provides a "Usage" section (see `basics.lib`).
 * The full documentation can be generated using the doc/Makefile script.
 Use `make help` to see all possible commands.
 If you plan to create a pull-request, *do not commit the full generated code* but only the modified .lib files.
+* Each library has a `declare version "xx.yy";` version number to be raised each time a modification is done.
+The global `version` number in `version.lib` also has to be adapted according to the change.

 ### Library Import